AlexanderPoone/Proj_Mgmt_Project/research/notes.md

 Triaging is the name given for confirming, prioritizing, and organizing issue reports.
 It is an emerging topic.
 Methods using text classification (supervised or semi-supervised) [6][7], graph theory methods [8], and clustering [9] have been proposed.

-Microsoft uses its own issue triage syetem extensively in its open-source projects, notably Visual Studio Code.
+Microsoft uses its own issue triage system extensively in its open-source projects, notably Visual Studio Code.
 [10] It involves a GitHub bot named *vscode-triage-bot* which isolates the issue type, software version, operating system version, and hardware info from the issue report.
 In the documentation, the company visualizes its intricate triage policy by state graphs.

 * We did a simplified, generic version:
 	* Assumption: 1 GitHub account per task.